Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * Dense layers:
 Used as top abstraction layers with the last one with a single neuron in the output for regression task.

-Loss Funtion:
+* Loss Funtion:
 Mean squared error.
-Used for
+Used for prediction/regression of steering angles.

+*

 During the desing process, it was noted that the server machine took a long time for training data. initially in terms of days but with code improvements reduced to hours.
 The most advantaged part was to feed in t